savioret/retweet/docs/source/configure.rst

 - sqlitepath: the path to the sqlite3 database file storing the already sent tweet ids
 - do_not_retweet_hashtags: do not retweet if one of the hashtags in this list is in the text of the tweet
 - only_if_hashtags: only retweet tweets having one of the hashtags of the list
+- older_than: only retweet tweets older than a number of minutes